 PROPOSED CHANGES:

 1.4.
-Doble Testing at Lower Snake River Projects.
+Doble Testing at NWW Projects.

 1.4.1.
-Doble testing of transformers at the Lower Snake River projects is required every three years and must be conducted during warm, dry conditions (July-August).
+Doble testing of transformers at the NWW projects is required every three years and must be conducted during warm, dry conditions (July-August).
 During testing, the transformer and associated units must be out of service (OOS).
 Tests are scheduled concurrent with already scheduled unit outages to the extent possible, and timed to avoid or minimize impacts to fish.
+The schedule for the current year is defined in Table A-1 below.
 For more information, refer to the FPP project-specific chapters and sections below.

+Table A- 1.
+Schedule for Doble Testing at Corps NWW Projects in 2017.